I curled up on my bed in a fetal ball, sobbing. I kept repeating to myself:

 I know someone from years ago whose online profile said he played college baseball.
 He didn’t.

 He also made other incorrect business related claims.
 He’s now in jail for insider trading.
 Coincidence?
 Maybe.

-Should you, the hiring manager, make reference calls, including backdoor reference checks?
+Should you, the CEO, make reference calls, including backdoor reference checks?

 Absolutely!
 You should:

 You never know what you are going to hear.

 B. Do backdoor reference checks.